eloylp/meerkat/README.md

 ## How to install

-You can go to the [releases page](https://github.com/eloylp/meerkat/releases) and download the lastest binary for your architecture.
+You can go to the [releases page](https://github.com/eloylp/meerkat/releases) and download the latest binary for your architecture.

 You can also try this one liner install: